Kemo-Huang/JMODT/README.md

 ## Model Zoo

 The results are evaluated on the validation set of the KITTI [object tracking dataset](http://www.cvlibs.net/datasets/kitti/eval_tracking.php).
+Only `Car` objects are used.
 The average precision (AP) scores are measured with 40 recall positions.
-The run time is only measured for the tracking part (after region proposal feature processing).
+The run time is only measured for the tracking part (after the region proposal feature processing).

 | Model                                                        | AP-Easy | AP-Moderate | AP-Hard | MOTA  | MOTP  | IDS  | FRAG | Runtime |